redhat-performance/quads/README.md

 Automate scheduling and end-to-end provisioning of R&D scale systems and networks.

 * Please use our [Gerrit Review](https://review.gerrithub.io/#/q/project:redhat-performance/quads) to submit patches.
-* We have also have a [Trello board](https://trello.com/b/inFZ2nbD/quads) for tracking development.
+* We also have a [Trello board](https://trello.com/b/inFZ2nbD/quads) for tracking development.

 ![jenkins](/image/jenkins.png?raw=true)